 The origination of mortgages not only drives the growth of MUA as described above, but it also leverages the Company's origination platform, which has a large fixed-cost component.
 As more mortgages are originated, the marginal costs of underwriting decrease.
 Increased origination satisfies demand from institutional customers and produces volume for the Company's own securitization programs.
-In the first quarter of 2025, the Company's single-family origination increased by 34% compared to 2024.
-The commercial segment continued to perform well despite changing market conditions.
-Total commercial volumes were \$3.6 billion in 2025 compared to \$3.0 billion in the first quarter of 2024, an increase of 18%.
-On a combined basis, overall origination in the first quarter of 2025 was up by 27% from the comparative 2024 quarter.
+In the second quarter of 2025, the Company's single-family origination increased by 42% compared to 2024.
+The commercial segment also continued to grow with originations reaching a quarterly record \$5.1 billion compared to \$5.0 billion in the second quarter of 2025 was up by 24% from the comparative 2024 quarter.